What to do at the Weekend:

 From the second we set foot out of the airport the place had us hooked.

-Getting from Prague Airport to the Hotel
+Getting from Prague Airport to the City

 We found getting from the Airport to hotel in the middle of Prague really easy.